Meet the team

 Senior Leadership Team

-My main areas of responsibility are: Curriculum, assessment, data, raising attainment, homework.
+My main areas of responsibility are: Curriculum, assessment, data, raising attainment, and the sixth form.

 Our curriculum is designed to enable all students to reach their potential by offering a broad and balanced range of courses.
-Designing the curriculum includes deciding which subjects students will study and for how many hours each fortnight.
-I also lead on the Year 9 options process, when students have the opportunity to choose some of the subjects they wish to study in years 10 and 11.
+Designing the curriculum includes deciding which subjects students will study, for how many hours each fortnight and what content will be taught in lessons.
+This includes the Year 9 options process, when students have the opportunity to choose some of the subjects they wish to study in years 10 and 11.

 The use of assessment data is another important part of my job.
 The progress each student makes is carefully tracked and monitored.
 This helps us to ensure that every student makes good progress and achieves the best possible academic outcomes.
 Where a student is identified as having difficulties in a particular subject, this can quickly be identified and appropriate support put in place.

-I work especially closely with Year 11 teachers and students.
-We are acutely aware of the many challenges students face in year 11, as well as the great opportunities on offer.
-We work to provide the highest level of support so that all students can achieve the best results in their GCSE and BTEC courses.
+I work especially closely with Year 11 and sixth form teachers and students.
+We are acutely aware of the many challenges students face in year 11 and the sixth form, as well as the great opportunities on offer.
+We work to provide the highest level of support so that all students can achieve the best results in their examination courses and then move on to the future education, training or employment destinations of their choice.

-As a music teacher and leader I am fully committed to the importance of developing meaningful and sustainable partnerships that will improve outcomes for our young people.
-I work strategically across the academy and with a range of partnerships including KPMG and the CBSO to ensure that the learning experienced by our students is both aspirational and inspirational.
+Our aim is to create a strong academy culture that is both nurturing and rigorous.
+As Senior Assistant Headteacher, I am fully committed to the importance of developing meaningful and sustainable partnerships that will improve outcomes for our young people.
+I work strategically across the academy and with a range of partnerships including KPMG and the CBSO to ensure that the learning experienced by our students is both inspirational and aspirational.

 I am responsible for the construction and mapping of appropriate curriculum pathways to ensure suitable provision for all students.